NuclearTalent/LFD_for_Physicists/_sources/LearningFromData-content/Setup/installing_anaconda.md

        glib-2.58.3          | 3.1 MB    | ##################################### | 100%
        libcxx-8.0.1         | 1000 KB   | ##################################### | 100%
        scipy-1.3.1          | 18.1 MB   | ##################################### | 100%
-etc. (it will be a pretty long list with different version numbers and not necessarily be in this order).
+etc. (it will be a pretty long list with more up-to-date version numbers and not necessarily in this order).
 Then you'll see

        Preparing transaction: done
        Verifying transaction: done